insarlab/MintPy/README.txt

 eg: vi YourProjectName.template

-and include the followng pysar processing options in your template:
+and include the following pysar processing options in your template:

 #**********************